isabellar31/isabellar31.github.io/index.md

 * Lab 7, part 1

   This lab was a great exercise to learn how to use conditional statements to make decisions based    on multiple conditions.
-I learned how to write compound Boolean expressions using operators like && and ||.
+I learned how to write compound Boolean expressions using operators such as "&& and ||".

 * Lab 6, part 1

   This lab was a great exercise in working with command-line arguments and being able to use          vectors to store and manipulate data.
 I learned how to validate the number of command-line arguments and handle errors.